ioki-mobility/kmp-passenger-api/README.md

 ## Test artifact

-This project includes provides a test artifact that can be used as a test dependency in your project.
+This project provides a test artifact that can be used as a test dependency in your project.
-The test artifacts provides default implementation for the `Services` to create easy fakes for your tests.
+The test artifacts provide default implementations for the `Services` to easily create fakes for your tests.
+You can simply override the functions relevant for you and ignore the rest.
 ```kotlin
 val fakeUserService = object : UserServiceFake() {
     // Only override what you need